ShaikImamPasha/Namaste-Recat-Js-Web-Series/Let's_get_Hooked_Chapter_5/Theory/Theory.md

 # 🚀Namaste Let's_get_Hooked_Chapter_5❤️
 ## 🗒️ Note
-### we can follow any type of folder struture we want.but react is not recomandant tha struture of folder.
+### ✔️we can follow any type of folder struture we want.but react is not recomandant tha struture of folder.
-### we can set any type of file extend as .js,.jsx,tsx to tha files of react files.
+### ✔️we can set any type of file extend as .js,.jsx,tsx to tha files of react files.
 ### 1.🤔What is the difference between Named export,Defauilt export and * as export?
 #### ✔️There are 2 types of import and export are there:
 #### - Named Export